capricorncd/Capricorncd/README.md

 ### Hi there 👋

-I'm Capricorncd(Zhong Xing / Kane Oki), I'm a Web Engineer at freelance now, and I've been working in web development since 2016.
+I'm Capricorncd(Zhong Xing / カネ オキ), I'm a Web Engineer at freelance now, and I've been working in web development since 2016.
 I'm from China, and I'm currently living in Tokyo.

 ### 🏆 GitHub Profile Trophy:
 ---